Getting Started Guide

 - Scatter Chart with Trend Lines (Linear Regression Model and General Additive Model)

-- Use Machine Learning Algorithm
+- Analyze Data with Machine Learning Algorithm

 - Variable Importance with Random Forest